Dogs No Dogs

 , and--from the shoulder and summit--panoramic views of Yosemite Valley and the High Sierra.

-Most people take 10 to 12 hours to hike to Half Dome
+Most people take 10 to 12 hours to run to Half Dome

 and back; some take longer.
 If you plan on running during the day, it's smart to leave around sunrise (or earlier) and then have a non-negotiable turn-around time.
 For instance, if you haven't reached the top of Half Dome